landingbj/lagi/docs/config_en.md

   # Translation configuration list
   translate:
-    - backend: ernie
+    - backend: ernie # The name of the model configuration used by the backend
       model: translate
       enable: false
       priority: 10

   # Voice to text configuration list
   speech2text:
-    - backend: qwen
+    - backend: qwen # The name of the model configuration used by the backend
       model: asr
       enable: true
       priority: 10

   # Text-to-voice configuration list
   text2speech:
-    - backend: landing
+    - backend: landing # The name of the model configuration used by the backend
       model: tts
       enable: true
       priority: 10

   # Sound clone configuration list
   speech2clone:
-    - backend: doubao
+    - backend: doubao # The name of the model configuration used by the backend
       model: openspeech
       enable: true
       priority: 10